Mokuji/mokuji/docs/ORM.md

   'description' => 'A link to the home-page'
 ));

-//After we're done, we save the model to synchronise it back with the database.
+//After we're done, we save the model to synchronize it back with the database.
 $row->save();
 ```